-The Office of Teaching and Learning with Technology (TLT) has prepared guides on a variety of teaching topics with summaries of best practices, links to helpful online resources, and information about TLT resources available to instructors at Texas Woman's University.
+The Center for Development, Design, and Delivery (CD3) has prepared guides on a variety of teaching topics with summaries of best practices, links to helpful online resources, and information about CD3 resources available to instructors at Texas Woman's University.
 Our guides cover course design and delivery, accessibility & Universal Design for Learning, classroom technology, and quality assurance at TWU.

 Pioneer Teaching and Learning Academy